 - 12" Thermometer 50°-750° & Stainless Seasoning Injector You Get What you Pay For

 Butterball is one of the most trusted names in everything turkey.
 We LOVE their line of indoor turkey deep fryers and their top-quality of oil-free indoor fryers.
 They’re so good that we have a very difficult time recommending anything else in the area of inside fryers.

-Here is Butterball’ answer to the question, “How long does it take to deep fry a turkey?”
+Here is Butterball’s answer to the question, “How long does it take to deep fry a turkey?”

 - Let the turkey thaw completely

-- Heat the oil to 400 degree F
+- Heat the oil to 400 degrees F

-- Pat the turkey dry and coat with any seasonings
+- Pat the turkey dry with paper towels and coat with any seasonings

 - Cook the turkey for 3-4 minutes per pound.
 Internal temperature white meat = 165-170 F. Internal temperature dark meat = 175-180 F.

-- Let turkey stand for 20 minutes before carving.
+- Take it out, set it on a pan and let the turkey stand for 20 minutes before carving.

 10 pound turkey = 30-40 minutes